In this head-to-head comparison of porterhouse vs ribeye, you’ll learn all about two of the titans of the steak world.

 You want big, flavorful, impressive-looking slabs of meat to awe your family and friends, and delight your own palate.
 So, which steak is the one?

-Below we’ll talk about where each comes from on the cow and how that affects taste and tenderness.
+Below we talk about where each of these prime steaks comes from on the cow, and how that affects taste and tenderness.

 Which steak is a cut above?
 Read on, and all will be revealed.